 Find out more about Sixth Form Options and the Sixth Form Team at Downe House:

-Beyond the classroom, Sixth Formers benefit from an outstanding academic enrichment programme, expert advice on higher education and careers as well as regular trips to the theatre, concerts and exhibitions.
-They are also actively encouraged to pursue roles of responsibility and leadership throughout the School and contribute their own events and ideas to the life of the school and mentor younger students.
+Beyond the classroom, Sixth Form girls benefit from an outstanding academic enrichment programme, expert advice on higher education and careers as well as regular trips to the theatre, concerts and exhibitions.
+They are also actively encouraged to pursue roles of responsibility and leadership throughout the School, contribute their own events and ideas to school life and mentor younger students.
 Girls in the Sixth Form also have the freedom to choose to be in or out of School on most weekends and join their fellow students at social events with boys’ schools such as Winchester College, Radley and Eton, for dances, debates and activities.

 Who better to describe life at Downe House than the girls themselves?
 See the School from a different angle.Discover